 \subsubsection{Variation with Redshift}

-We found that the BPT-AGN fraction strongly depends on the stellar mass.
-To examine the BPT-AGN fraction as a function of redshift, we group all the dwarf galaxies together and sub-divide high-mass galaxies into stellar mass bins of 0.5 dex.
-We then organize these sources in increasing order of redshift and calculate the fraction of line-emitting galaxies, as well the line-emitting and total BPT-AGN fractions, within redshift bins that each contain a nearly equal number of sources.
+We found that the BPT-AGN fraction strongly depends on stellar mass.
+To examine the variation of BPT-AGN fraction with redshift, we group all the dwarf galaxies and sub-divide high-mass galaxies into stellar mass bins of 0.5 dex.
+We then organize these sources in increasing order of redshift and calculate the fraction of line-emitting galaxies, as well as the line-emitting and total BPT-AGN fractions, within redshift bins containing nearly equal number of sources.
 The top panel of Figure~\ref{fig:agnfrac-z} illustrates the fraction of line-emitting galaxies across different stellar mass selections as a function of redshift, while the middle and bottom panels display the variations of line-emitting and total BPT-AGN fractions with redshift for these groups, respectively.
 The horizontal red line in the middle panel is the observed AGN fraction in dwarf galaxies.

 A noticeable dip in the estimated fractions is evident in all the panels around $\rm z\approx$ 0.18.
 This dip arises from two issues concerning the \oiii~emission line.
 In this redshift range, the \oiii~line coincides with the overlap region of the B and R cameras of the DESI spectrograph (shown by grey region in Figure~\ref{fig:agnfrac-z}), and also one of the skylines (the Na I doublet).
 As a result, the detection of this emission line becomes very noisy, often resulting in the SNR (\oiii) failing to meet the selection criterion in this redshift range.